 Place the cookie sheet in the fridge and let set for 30 minutes

 Serve and enjoy!

-NOTE: Try not to let this boil or it will alter the texture of the coating (it will become more lumpy)
+NOTE: Try not to let the coating boil or it will alter the texture (it will become more lumpy)

 To make a gelatin egg: combine 1 TBSP grassfed gelatin with 1 TBSP cold water and stir vigorously, then add 2 TBSP boiling water and beat well (it should make a frothy type substance).